Workfare in the United Kingdom

 Workfare in the United Kingdom is a system of welfare regulations put into effect by UK governments at various times.
 Individuals subject to workfare must undertake work in return for their welfare benefit payments or risk losing them.
 Workfare policies are politically controversial.
 Supporters claim that such policies help people move off welfare and into employment whereas critics argue that they are analogous to slavery or indentured servitude and counterproductive in decreasing unemployment.

 History

+The 1971 Family Income Supplement required payslips as proof of work.
+It was replaced in 1986 by Family Credit, which in 1999 was replaced by Working Families Tax Credit, replaced in 2003 by Child Tax Credit and Working Tax Credit, which was absorbed into Universal Credit by 2018.